-Amy’s Amazing White Chicken Chili can also be made with leftover turkey if you’re lucky enough to have some, and this amazing chili is perfect for game-day food or any time you want a bowl of cheesy comforting chili!
-And this tasty chili recipe is low-glycemic, gluten-free and South Beach Diet friendly!
-Use the Diet-Type Index to find more recipes like this one.
+Amy’s Amazing White Chicken Chili can also be made with turkey, and this amazing chili is perfect any time you want a bowl of cheesy comforting chili!
+And this tasty chili recipe is gluten-free.

-Way back in 2010 my sister-in-law Amy gave me this recipe for Amy’s Amazing White Chicken Chili, and it’s been a huge hit on the blog.
+My sister-in-law Amy gave me this recipe for Amy’s Amazing White Chicken Chili, and it’s been a huge hit on the blog.
 Recently I decided to update that recipe with Instant Pot instructions and better photos, and the white chicken chili was delicious when we used the Instant Pot to infuse flavor into the beans and the broth.
-So now there are two ways to make this delicious White Bean Chili; take your pick and make it on the stovetop or in the Instant Pot!
+So now there are two ways to make this delicious White Chicken Chili; take your pick and make it on the stovetop or in the Instant Pot!

 The other two recipes I’m considering for leftover turkey this year are Cheesy Creamy Low-Carb Chicken Broccoli Curry Casserole and Leftover Turkey (or Chicken) Casserole with Brown Rice, Mushrooms, Sour Cream, Cheese, and Thyme, both of which are hugely popular recipes and a wow for me personally.
 And if neither of those catches your fancy, I’ll also be updating my master list of Leftover Turkey Recipes sometime around Thanksgiving Day, and then I just might take most of the rest of the week off to enjoy the holiday.
 Hope everyone reading this gets to enjoy some time off as well!

 How to make Amy’s Amazing White Chicken Chili:

 (Scroll down for complete printable recipe including nutritional information.)